-|START-FINISH||Graus (510 m) > Sallent de Gállego, Aramón Formigal (1800 m)
+- START-FINISH Graus (510 m) > Sallent de Gállego, Aramón Formigal (1800 m)

 The Battle of Graus took place here, and Spanish philosopher Baltasar Gracián y Morales was exiled here.
 During the Spanish Civil War, the village of Graus served as a fairly important local commercial center with 2,600 inhabitants around 1936.
-It was a libertarian stronghold and a centre of collectivization at that time. (wiki)
+It was a libertarian stronghold and a center of collectivization at that time.

-Sallent de Gállego/Aramón Formigal
+Finish: Sallent de Gállego/Aramón Formigal

 Sallent de Gállego is a municipality located in the province of Huesca, Aragon, Spain.The town is located in the central Pyrenees besides the reservoir of Lanuza on the foot of some of the highest summits of the chain, close to the border with France.
 It is part of the Alto Gállego comarca, and it is the capital of the Tena Valley.